MICCAI Society Mentorship Program

 Selection Criteria

-We hope to accept as many applicants as possible.
-However, the number of accepted mentees will be limited by the number of available mentors and program resources.
+We hope to match as many applicants as possible.
+However, the number of matched mentees will be limited by the number of available mentors and program resources.

 Priority will be given to students, postdoctoral fellows and early career applicants.
 Other selection criteria for mentees are diversity in the following areas: